At Washita (Black Kettle's death)

 The Last Indian Raid in Kansas

-I read War Without End - Part IV: The Age of Genocide(I strongly recommend reading), and was reminded of a story that was told to me by my old Cherokee teacher.
+I read War Without End - Part IV: The Age of Genocide(I strongly recommend reading), and was reminded of a story that was told to me by an old friend.
 It relates to this story of survival.